PatrickStankard/homebridge-fujitsu-airstage/README.md

 [Airstage app](https://www.fujitsugeneral.com/us/airstage-mobile/setup.html) on
 your iOS or Android device, signed up for an account, and configured your devices.

+## Homebridge Compatibility

+- Supports Homebridge v1 and v2 (including child bridge mode)
+- Tokens and authentication data are managed automatically using the Homebridge v2 storage API when available
+- No manual editing of tokens is required or supported
+- Homebridge UI configuration is improved and user-friendly

 ## Configuration

 The easiest way to configure this plugin is to use